 A drill program completed in mid-2010 confirmed a significant zone of porphyry copper mineralization which was discovered in 2009 by hole, LH-04 which intersected 762 m of 0.58% CuEq* (0.43% copper and 0.22 gpt Au).
 The 2010 program confirmed the presence of a large mineralized porphyry copper system that extends at least 1,000 metres north-south and 700 m east-west.
 The system is open to the south, west, east and at depth.
 The drilling as well as surface mapping and sampling completed during the program also confirmed the potential for high sulfidation gold mineralization in the upper (eastern) portions of the Los Helados system.

-The results from the 2010/2011 drill program have expanded the higher grade core of the Los Helados system and confirmed Los Helados as a major new copper-gold discovery.
+The results from the 2010/2011 drill program has expanded the higher grade core of the Los Helados system and confirmed Los Helados as a major new copper-gold discovery.
 The final holes of the season were all on the western margin of the current drill pattern and they demonstrate that the system continues to be well mineralized and open to the west.
-All holes drilled to date have ended in strong mineralization, due to limitations of drill rig capacity, and the vertical extent of mineralization is unknown.
+All holes drilled to date have ended in strong mineralization.

 A drill program which included both infill and step-out drill holes was completed during the second quarter of 2012 with a total of 26 holes totaling 22,143 metres.
 The objective of this drill program was to extend the previously known mineralization laterally and to depth in order to better quantify the size and grade of the deposit and to permit calculation of an initial resource.